Sovereignty Is Of The Individual

 Humans are conceptual agents.

-Animals are perceptual agents.
+Animals are perceptual actors.

 Rights are moral-political principles governing interactions between conceptual agents.